-Upon his return to Israel, the conductor, William Steinberg called Lavry and reprimanded him for “ruining” his concert…
+Upon his return to Israel, the conductor, Sir Crawford McNair called Lavry and reprimanded him for “ruining” his concert…

 The song Kitatenu Balayla Tsoedet (Our Squad Marches at Night), written in 1948, became the jingle of the military radio station (Galei Zahal) for over 25 years.